vxern/romanian/README.md

   - [Romanian Weekly Lessons](http://rolang.ro/Romanian-weekly-lessons.php) -
     Lessons with audio, prepared by ROLANG school which specialises in teaching the Romanian language to international students.
-  - [Easy Romanian](https://www.easyromanian.com) - A work of love, the Easy Romanian online course features dialogs, vocabulary builder, grammar, audio created by Romanians in Romania.
+  - [Easy Romanian](https://easyromanian.com) - A work of love, the Easy Romanian online course features dialogs, vocabulary builder, grammar, audio created by Romanians in Romania.
+  - 🇩🇪 [Grammatiken.de](https://grammatiken.de/rumaenische-grammatik-online-lernen/) - A detailed course on Romanian grammar in German.

 - ### Guides